HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_eq_scalar_int.md

 # Pandas Eq Scalar Int
-Determines whether each element in the pandas DataFrame is equal to the float.
+Determines whether each element in the pandas DataFrame is equal to the int.

 ## Input
 | Name | Data type |